Skip to main content

 FMS and autopilot mastery.

 You're paying for a certified full-flight simulator and an expert on your aircraft.
-Their job is to teach you the systems and required procedures for the type rating—not to cover instrument basics.
-They expect you to arrive with professional-level skills already in place.
+Their job is to teach systems and procedures — not IFR basics.

 Train with Airline Pilots, Not Just CFIs